nelhage/blog.nelhage.com/source/_posts/2015-02-01-regular-expression-search-with-suffix-arrays.markdown

 Once we have a suffix array, one basic application is full-text search.

-Given a string to search, any substring of that text is a prefix of some suffix.
-Thus, given a suffix array, any substring present in the input must be the start of some entry in the suffix array.
-For example, searching for "her" in "hither and thither", we find that it is present in two places in the string, and it begins two lines of the suffix array:
+If we're trying to find a substring within a larger corpus, we know that that substring, if present, must be a prefix of some suffix of the larger corpus.
+That is, given a suffix array, any substring present in the corpus must be the start of some entry in the suffix array.
+For example, searching for "her" in "hither and thither", we find that it is present in two places in the string, and it begins two lines of the above suffix array:

 <table class='diagram'>
 <tr>